Foot Care Treatments – Foot Arthritis

 - Joint fusion.
 The two bones on either side of a joint are fused together, entirely removing the joint.
 This is typically used for end stage arthritis.

-If you suffer from arthritis, Dr. Schoenhaus can help you find the most effective form of treatment.
-Contact our office to set up a consultation with Dr. Schoenhaus today.
+If you suffer from arthritis, Dr. Schoenhaus and Dr. Gold can help you find the most effective form of treatment.
+Contact our office to set up a consultation today.